colurw/chess_NN/readme.md

 reasonable human player, leading to an unsurmountable upper hand.

 However...
-It is possible to extract much more (5-7x) training data from the Lichess.com puzzle sequences (I only used the first step of each one).
-And, if more RAM was made available much larger neural networks could be trained.
+It is possible to extract much more (5-7x) training data from the Lichess.com puzzle sequences (It currently only uses the first step of each sequence).
+Also, if more RAM was available, much larger neural networks could be trained.
 Making both of these improvements would almost certainly result in a significant boost in performance.

 ## What's Under The Hood